mozillahispano/openwapp/Readme.md

 # OpenWapp

 Use WhatsApp in your Firefox OS device.
+Install it from [Firefox Marketplace](https://marketplace.firefox.com/app/openwapp)!

 With OpenWapp you can communicate with all your friends and family already using WhatsApp in Firefox OS or any other phone.